tchwrks/storybook-text-search/README.md

 You can adjust the positioning of the search modal trigger / search bar by adjusting where you place `@tchwrks/storybook-text-search` in your `.storybook/main` addon array.
 Beginning of array = leftmost toolbar spot, end of array = rightmost toolbar spot.

-While the addon can pick up on raw markdown and parse basic text rendered in React/JSX as children or props by leveraging just the `maxJsxDepth` and `jsxPropsAllowList` fields in the `config.mjs`, you may find that it does not fully parse or normalize the text.
+While the addon can pick up on raw markdown and parse basic text rendered in JSX as children or props by leveraging just the `maxJsxDepth` and `jsxPropsAllowList` fields in the `config.mjs`, you may find that it does not fully parse or normalize the text.
 In which case, please consider leveraging the `jsxTextMap` field in the `config.mjs`.
-It allows you to map out extraction behavior React/JSX on a per-component basis.
-See [Advanced Configuration](#advanced-configuration) for further documentation on this
+It allows you to map out extraction behavior for JSX on a per-component basis.
+See [Advanced Configuration](#advanced-configuration) for further documentation on this.

 If for whatever reason you would like to re-run the initialization script or manually trigger an index rebuild, you can run either of the following scripts: